Yogurt Soup with chickpeas and barley is a creamy, aromatic heart healthy vegetarian soup with good fiber, protein, potassium and healthy fats!

 The barley along with the yogurt give this soup a creamy richness.
 I have explained in greater detail about the impressive nutrition value of barley in my post on Barley Porridge with Blueberries.

-COOKING TIPS FOR MAKING YOGURT SOUP
+COOKING TIPS FOR BEST SOUP

 ★ DID YOU MAKE THIS RECIPE?
 PLEASE COMMENT AND GIVE IT A STAR RATING BELOW!